Trovemaster/TROVE/docs/source/theory.rst

     |\nu \rangle = \prod_{v} | \nu_v \rangle = \phi_{\nu_1}(\xi_1)\phi_{\nu_2}(\xi_2)\cdots \phi_{\nu_{3N-6}}(\xi_{3N-6}).

-The 1D basis functions implemented in TROVE are either analytically defined harmonic-oscillator or Morse-oscillator functions or are numerical solutions to the 1D Schro\"{o}dinger equations for each vibrational coordinate obtained using  Numerov-Cooley integration.
+The 1D basis functions implemented in TROVE are either analytically defined harmonic-oscillator or Morse-oscillator functions or are numerical solutions to the 1D Schrödinger equations for each vibrational coordinate obtained using  Numerov-Cooley integration.
 These numerical solutions are obtained by solving

 .. math::
     :label: 1Dschrodinger